tradecloud/tradecloud-docs-api-v2/buyer/receive/README.md

 * `status.logisticsStatus`: the order line logistics status, see [status](./#status)
 * `eventDates`: some key line event date/times
 * `mergedItemDetails`: detailed part information provided by both buyer and supplier, see [item details](./#item-details).
+* `lastUpdatedAt`: is the latest date time the order line has been changed, usefull for polling.

 ### Status